Additional ServicesAdditional Student Success Center Services

 Links students to resources that will enrich their college experience and helps them find solutions to housing, personal finance, time management, nutrition and health related issues.

-Provides individualized assistance and academic accommodations for students with documented physical, learning, or psychiatric disabilities.
+The Office for Student Access provides individualized assistance and academic accommodations for students with documented physical, learning, or psychiatric disabilities.

 Student Activities and Organizations